hemani-gajjar/bujo/README.md

 1. Register / Login or Sign Up with Google.<br/>
 2. Add new lists.<br/>
 3. Add multiple entries in any of the lists.<br/>
-4. Cookies and Sessions have been used to store information.<br/>
-5. Get your data saved on the cloud.<br/>
+4. Get your data saved on the cloud.<br/>

 ### Built With